Gabriel García Márquez color

 Gabriel García Márquez’s Someone Has Been Disarranging These Roses is a surrealist short story about the spirit of a child who tries to bring roses to his grave every Sunday.
 The roses are grown by a devout woman who lives in the house where the boy once lived.
 Through the ghostly boy’s observation, the deep connection between him and the woman is revealed, a woman who tends an altar and grows flowers for a living.

-Read full story Gabriel García Márquez: Someone Has Been Disarranging These Roses
+Read the full story Gabriel García Márquez: Someone Has Been Disarranging These Roses

 Gabriel García Márquez: Tuesday Siesta